-The Health and Safety Manager will be responsible for co-ordinating all serious health and safety incidents in conjunction with the health and safety advisers.
-In these incidents the Health and Safety Manager will liaise with the HSE, the Council's Risk and Insurance
+The Health and Safety Manager will be responsible for co-ordinating all serious health and safety incidents and near misses in conjunction with health and safety advisers.
+In these incidents the Health and Safety Manager will liaise with the HSE, the Council's Risk and Insurance Section and report directly to the relevant Depute Chief Executive and Head of Service or will nominate a health and safety adviser to lead the investigation.

-Section and report directly to the relevant Depute Chief Executive and Head of Service or will nominate a health and safety adviser to lead the investigation.
-A serious health and safety incident is an event that leads to, or could lead to reportable cases of ill health, injury or other criteria stipulated in the Reporting of Incidents, Diseases and Dangerous Occurrences (RIDDOR) Regulations.
+A serious health and safety incident or near miss is an event that leads to, or could lead to reportable cases of ill health, injury or any other criteria stipulated in the Reporting of Incidents, Diseases and Dangerous Occurrences (RIDDOR) Regulations.
 Managers will be responsible for informing the Health and Safety Manager as quickly as possible following an incident of this type.
-More information can be found within the incident reporting guidance on My Toolkit, (https://www.westlothian.gov.uk/media/13875/Incident-Reporting-Guidance-2016v12/pdf/WLC Incident Guidance 2016v1.2.pdf ) however when in doubt, advice should be sought from the Health and Safety Manager
+More information can be found within the incident reporting guidance on My Toolkit, https://intranet.westlothian.gov.uk/article/29169/Incident-Reporting-Investigation) however when in doubt, advice should be sought from the Health and Safety Manager.